TylorS/mir/readme.md

 # MIR

+> This is a vibe-coded piece of :poop:

 MIR is an experimentatal IR for a hot-module-reloadable VM for higher-level languages targeting WASM, with GC supported structs and arrays, with first-class support for FFI to varying hosts.